SAB1983/intel-edge-ai-prj1-people-counter/README.md

 The people counter application demonstrates how to create a smart video IoT solution using Intel® hardware and software tools.
 The app detects people in a designated area, providing the number of people in the frame, average duration of people in frame, and total count.
 It then sends the data to a webserver using the Paho MQTT Python package and streams the video to an FFmpeg server.

+In order to compare the performance of models before and after conversion, there is also a Python script based on TensorFlow API 1.14 that computes the inference time and output confidence for every frame in the input video file.

 ![architectural diagram](./images/arch_diagram.png)

 ## Requirements